1. Have a plan to avoid debt

-What should I be trying to achieve with it?
+What should I be trying to achieve with my budget?

 Ideally, your goals should be measurable and realistic.
 You’re unlikely to be able to save for a new car in just a couple of months, but you could have saved a hundred or two pounds.
 Or you could have paid off some debt.
 Whatever you do, you shouldn’t expect to see huge results straight away.
 It’s all about changing habits over the long term.

 What you should be able to see, though, are minor improvements.
 A little bit of extra cash, or more cash spent on the right things.

 Also, you should be aiming to get a better feel for your finances generally.
 Keeping track of what you’re doing and what you’re spending should help you with that.

 3. Maximising your income can help you to stay away from debt